k1nho/Anime-List/frontend/README.md

 ### Rental system

 The rental route allows users to rent any of the three formats offered in the store being blu-ray, dvd, and digital.
 Once an anime is rented, the total balance will be displayed on the private route.

+### Streaming system

+The streaming routes displays links to anime provided by an specific streaming service (Hulu, Crunchyroll, Funimation, ect).